yehia67/documentation/node-software/0.1/goshimmer/how-to-guides/run-the-node.md

 4. Run the Docker image

-    Here, we run the Docker image in the background, forward the ports from your host device to the Docker container, and and use the [command-line flags](../references/command-line-flags.md) to enable the spammer, ZMQ, and dashboard plugins.
+    Here, we run the Docker image in the background, forward the ports from your host device to the Docker container, and use the [command-line flags](../references/command-line-flags.md) to enable the spammer, ZMQ, and dashboard plugins.
 These plugins allow you to send spam transactions to your node, monitor it for incoming transactions, and view the total number of transactions that it's processing in a web dashboard.

     :::info:
     If you have [Docker Compose](https://docs.docker.com/compose/), you can also use the `docker-compose up -d` command.
     :::

     ```bash
-    sudo docker run -d --rm -p 14666:14666 -p 14626:14626 -p 14626:14626/udp -p 8080:8080 -p 8081:8081 -it -v mainnetdb:/app/mainnetdb goshimmer --node-enable-plugins "spammer zeromq dashboard"
+    sudo docker run -d --rm -p 14666:14666 -p 14626:14626 -p 14626:14626/udp -p 8080:8080 -p 8081:8081 -it -v mainnetdb:/app/mainnetdb goshimmer --node.enablePlugins "spammer zeromq dashboard"
     ```

     The container ID is displayed in the console.